Things to do in Mallorca

 With over 30 years of experience entertaining a large number of people, make sure to book your tickets with anticipation.

-58 – Sail into the sunset
+67 – Sail into the sunset

-Relish those magical moments when day gives way to dusk as you sail around the dramatic coast of Mallorca.
+Relish those magical moments when the day gives way to dusk as you sail around the dramatic coast of Mallorca.
 Hold your breath as the fiery red sun finally plunges into the sea, flooding the sky with romantic golden hues.

 Enjoy a delicious local dinner or barbecue on deck, take a refreshing dip, or simply sunbathe in the bow nets.
+Whether you’re traveling with your partner, or you’re giving yourself a solo treat, this experience is a must-do in Mallorca!

-59 – Practice your tennis at the Rafa Nadal Museum Xperience
+68 – Practice your tennis at the Rafa Nadal Museum Xperience

-Rafa Nadal Museum Xperience
+Rafa Nadal Museum Xperience, Mallorca

 Learn about the career of this Spanish tennis legend as you explore the Rafa Nadal Museum Xperience in Manacor, where he was born.
 Get up close with his trophies and see some of the gear used in his grand slam triumphs.

 Compete against your rivals in the latest generation sports simulators, or enjoy a tennis lesson with a professional coach.
+Those who are true fans of the sport and/or Nadal, consider a full-day tour including a behind-the-scenes look and VIP access.

-60 – Be entertained at Son Amar Show
+71 – Be entertained at Son Amar Show

 Son Amar Show